Adoption of a child after placement by the youth welfare office

 - You want to adopt a child.

-- You have all the necessary documents for the local court, such as the notarized adoption application.
+- You have all the necessary documents for the family court, such as the notarized adoption application.

 - The family court will carry out ex officio the investigations necessary to establish the facts relevant to the decision and will examine the adoption proceedings.